oliviahe0111/DSCI100_proj/README.md

 # DSCI100_proj
 dsci1000 project

-# this week is a quiz week
+This week has no tutorial